When people think about saving and investing money, they first ask: “What should I invest my money in?”

-Liquid simply means how fast you can turn assets into cash.
+Liquid means how fast you can turn assets into cash.
 Retirement investments do not need the liquidity as other assets that, for example, you may need to cover emergency expenses.

 - What is your risk tolerance?

-Do you have money you can afford to lose a portion of?
+Do you have the money you can afford to lose a portion of?
 All of it?
 How will the loss impact your life?
 Will you need to sell your home to survive the loss?
 Get a second job?
 Ask yourself these important questions before taking a significant risk.
-One important thing to consider with risk is your “time horizon”, at what future date might you need the funds?
+One important thing to consider with risk is your “time horizon”at what future date might you need the funds?

 Of course, as the adage goes: The bigger the risk, the bigger reward.
-And, the opposite, can be true: the lower the risk, the lower the return.
+And the opposite can be true: the lower the risk, the lower the return.

 - What is the impact of income taxes?

-Others will invest in real estate counting on the market rising to justify long-term capital gains.
+Others will invest in real estate, counting on the market rising to justify long-term capital gains.

 - How is the economy?

 The economy tends to ebb and flow.
 Who or who doesn’t win an election can change the economy’s direction.
-Energy price fluctuations., out of pocket medical expenses are a factor.
+Energy price fluctuations., out-of-pocket medical expenses are a factor.

 Inflation is one of the big things to watch for.
-In times of high inflation, tangible investments such as real estate, gold and silver and collectibles can make more sense.
+In times of high inflation, tangible investments such as real estate, gold and silver, and collectibles can make more sense.
 During declining or stable periods of inflation, stocks and bonds may be a better investment choice.

 It’s best to get investment advice from a qualified professional.
 They will be able to provide numerous options in which to obtain your objectives.
 Doing it yourself might be a mistake. Â